 Commissioners believe that such a law would be a deterrent to driving without insurance.
 Various reports indicate that Memphis and Shelby County are notorious for hit and run accidents, primarily because people do not have insurance and want to avoid liability.
 Authorities also believe that many motorists are driving on suspended licenses, thus adding to the likelihood that they have no insurance.

-According to the Insurance Research Council, nearly one in seven drivers are uninsured, with an estimated 24 percent of drivers in Tennessee without insurance.
+According to the Insurance Research Council, nearly one in seven drivers is uninsured, with an estimated 24 percent of drivers in Tennessee without insurance.

-The reasons for not having insurance vary, but cost likely plays an important role.
+The reasons for not having insurance vary, but most likely plays an important role.
 The average annual cost of auto insurance in Tennessee is $1297.
-With the poverty rate within the Memphis metro area at nearly 20 percent, auto insurance may not be an important consideration for some drivers when compared to food, shelter and clothing.
+With the poverty rate within the Memphis metro area at nearly 20 percent, auto insurance may not be an important consideration for some drivers when compared to food, shelter, and clothing.

 Protecting Yourself from an Uninsured or Uninsured Motorist

 Uninsured motorist insurance is important because it may offer coverage in case you are in an accident with someone who has no coverage of his or her own.
 Uninsured or underinsured coverage can be used for reimbursement of the costs of repairing your vehicle, medical treatment or other motor vehicle accident-related costs.

 Many insurance carriers offer this insurance, sometimes at a discount.
 However, having underinsured coverage is equally as important.
 This type of insurance bridges the gap between the offending driver’s coverage and the actual costs accrued from the accident.